 About the Book

-Publication date: 16th June 2022 Genre: Contemporary Fiction
+Publication date: 1st September 2022 Genre: Contemporary Fiction, Literature in Translation

 Disclosure: If you buy a book via the above link, I may earn a commission from Bookshop.org, whose fees support independent bookshops

 As with her previous book, The Silence of Scheherazade (which is still on my Kindle waiting to be read), the location of At the Breakfast Table is the author’s native Turkey.
 Although set in the present day it involves events dating back to the 1920s.

 The story is told from four different points of view: journalist, Burak; Shirin Saka’s grandchild, Nur; Celine, Nur’s niece; and Sadik Usta, Shirin Saka’s faithful servant and companion.
 Although the unfolding of Shirin Saka’s story forms a key element of the book, we never hear from her directly but through the narratives of others.
 The same is (largely) true of Suheyla, Nur’s dead mother.
 I confess it took me a little time to get the family relationships straight in my head partly because, although the book does contain a family tree, this wasn’t included in my digital copy.
 (I was also confused by Shirin Saka sometimes being referred to as Shirin Hanim until I got to the glossary at the end of the book and learned Hanim means Mrs.)